Keyrose557/VMware-Virtual-initiative/README.md

 # VMware-Virtual-initiative (Under Construction)

 The VMware Virtual Initiative Project teaches students about virtualization through hands-on experience in creating and managing a virtual environment.
-The program covers various IT topics through guided sessions and allows for peer-to-peer learning.
+My goal is to help students experiment with IT technologies and explore various IT topics through guided sessions to foster peer-to-peer learning.

 > Disclaimer !!!
 The project is based off VMware Workstation on a windows environment.<br>